rozek/banglejs-2-activities/README.md

 This repository documents a series of studies and experiments conducted by the author in the course of developing an application for the bangle.js 2 - looking at the discussions in the [Espruino forum](http://forum.espruino.com/microcosms/1424/), their outcome may be of interest to other people as well.

+## Usage ##

+All "activities" come with their source code - many of them may already be run in the [Espruino emulator](https://www.espruino.com/ide/emulator.html), others require a real device.

+Unless otherwise described, any source code should be copied into the clipboard and then pasted into the editor on the right side of the [Espruino Web IDE](https://www.espruino.com/ide).
+From there, it may now be uploaded to the (real or virtual) smartwatch and executed.

 ## Overview ##

 <table>